notpeter/python-palmdb/README.md

 ## History

-This is an unofficial mirror of PalmDB.
+This is an unofficial fork of PalmDB which adds Python3 support.
+Please see the [python2 branch](https://github.com/notpeter/python-palmdb/tree/python2) if you're looking for the old upstream sources which support Python2.

-PalmDB was created by [Blake Winton](https://github.com/bwinton) and [Rick Price](https://github.com/rickprice).
+PalmDB was created by [Blake Winton](https://github.com/bwinton) and [Rick Price](https://github.com/rickprice) and is currently maintained by [Peter Tripp (notpeter)](https://github.com/notpeter/)

 The [sourceforge svn](https://sourceforge.net/p/pythonpalmdb/code/HEAD/tree/) sources were imported to Git via the Github UI.